 Students will engage in authentic learning opportunities through an exciting and diverse range of subjects, which will provide an individual, active learning experience.
 Our vision is to develop critical and creative learners with a deep understanding of Global Perspectives (English/HASS) and Universal Reasoning (Science/Mathematics), which is fostered in our learning spaces.
-We are excited to introduce the delivery of Integrated Inquiry, where students are provided with learning based on inquiry, and explore areas of personal interest.
+We are excited to deliver Literacy and Numeracy for Life, where students learn and explore a range of experiences connecting life and employability skills within the curriculum.
 This interdisciplinary approach to the Australian Curriculum, and the exposure to specialist subject areas of Body and Mind, Future Technologies and The Arts will boost a positive connection to each student's entry into a career pathway.